 - Basic sciences - Biology, Chemistry, Physic, Anatomy & Physiology

-- Two introductory Athletic Training courses (includes clinical observations experiences)
+- Three introductory Athletic Training courses (includes clinical observations experiences)

-Throughout the Pre-Professional phase, students have opportunities to become professionally active through DUSAT (Duquesne University Students in Athletic Training) and to learn more about the profession of Athletic Training through our freshmen mentoring program, Freshmen FUNdamentals.
+Throughout the Pre-Professional phase, students have opportunities to become professionally active through DUSAT (Duquesne University Students in Athletic Training) and to learn more about the profession of Athletic Training through our mentoring program.

 If all academic and programmatic requirements are satisfied by the end of the sophomore year, students are permitted to continue on into the Professional Phase of the program.
 The requirement include: